pymc-devs/pymc-data-umbrella/sprint/docstring_tutorial.md

   - Type hints should go in the call signature, not in the docstring. `Optional[Union[str, int]]` is not adequate for a docstring, it should be `str or int, optional`.
 Type hints target machines, docstrings target humans.
-  - Optional parameters must be indicated with `, optional` (no variations on this) and should indicate the default parameters in the description.
+  - Optional parameters must be indicated with `, optional` or `, default <value>`.
+    If the default value is of the documented type and used directly, using default instead of optional is preferred.
+However, if the default value depends on other parameters or is a placeholder (i.e. it is very common to use `None` for kwarg type arguments) then optional should be used, explaining the default in the description.
   - In type descriptions.
 We have several aliases available to keep raw docstrings short and clear while generating still a nice html page with all the correct links:
     - **`TensorVariable`:** Change `tensor`, `aesara tensor` (including combinations with different capitalization,